gabyzaaf/Socrated-Meat/Spec-1.md

 #### Limit

-..* How to manage if it's no write Meat or Fish (We send an Email to the client in this example is florence@gmail.com ?)
+..* How to manage if it's no write Meat or Fish (We send an Email to the client in this example is florence Laline ?)

 Sample :